3-exchange withdrawal speed compared

 For US-bank withdrawal: none of these.
 Use the path through Coinbase or Kraken instead.
 Coinbase Earn-style products give you a stablecoin yield while you wait for ACH settlement, which softens the multi-day delay somewhat.

-9. What the test doesn't measure
+9. What this comparison doesn't measure

 The Mt.
 Gox / FTX scenario.
 When an exchange has actual operational problems, withdrawal times go to infinity.
 FTX users in November 2022 had withdrawals "processing" for hours and then days before realizing the exchange was insolvent.
 No amount of timing tests during normal periods predicts behavior during a solvency crisis.
 Hardware cold storage is the only reliable mitigation.